The History of the Choir

 Over the past years the choir has enjoyed many competition successes throughout the country, the most notable being three times winners of the Welsh National Eisteddfod in 1923, 1925 and 1933.
 This set what is believed to be a record of which the choir is still justly proud, in that no other English choir has won the Welsh National three times.
 It is alleged that following these successes, entry to this competition was limited to Welsh choirs only!

-One of the recent highlights was singing in Hyde Park in 1995 with 3,000 male voices and soloists including Dame Vera Lynn, Elaine Paige and Sir Cliff Richard.
-The choir has also performed at the Hundreds in Harmony Concert at the Symphony Hall, Birmingham and more recently with a massed choir in aid of the Tsunami Disaster at the Telford International Centre.
+One of the highlights was singing in Hyde Park in 1995 with 3,000 male voices and soloists including Dame Vera Lynn, Elaine Paige and Sir Cliff Richard.
+The choir has also performed at the Hundreds in Harmony Concert at the Symphony Hall, Birmingham and with a massed choir in aid of the Tsunami Disaster at the Telford International Centre.